About

 — Rainer Maria Rilke

-Root to Root was imagined by Kenna Stronach through her own yearning for community and desire to show others the power of connecting to the natural world.
+Through her own yearning for community and desire to show others the power of connecting to the natural world.
 A year spent as a wildlife rehabber in Texas in 2014 followed by a spontaneous move to Northern California in 2016 changed the entire trajectory of her life.
 Kenna began to uncover her inner wisdom after following a strong urge to create a pollinator garden.
 What followed was a roaring passion and sudden calling to help Earth.
 Through observation of her garden she saw the power of being a steward to the land along with the responsibility it holds.
-She witnessed the threads of connection through every living thing that visited and lived within her garden and recognized it mirroring within herself.
+She witnessed the threads of connection through every living thing that visited and lived in her garden and recognized it mirroring within herself.

-We need to remember that despite our differences, at our core, we are all the same.
+Root To Root is a community to remember that despite our differences, at our core, we are all the same.

 The garden that changed everything